 Brown then met Johnny Allen, a 43 year old real estate agent who sex-trafficked her.
 According to Stacy Case of Fox 17 News Nashville, she was physically abused, and “there was always a gun being pointed at her.”
-Fearing for her life, Brown fatally shot Allen and was sentenced to life.
+Fearing for her life, Brown shot Allen and was sentenced to life in prison.
 CNN reports that Brown has served 14 years in prison and has to serve 51 years before she is eligible for parole.

 Brown being tried as an adult while she was a child is the norm for Black girls in America.
-A study released by Georgetown Law stated that Black girls experience adultification starting at age five.
-According to this report, adults view Black girls as less innocent and believe that they need less nurturing, support, protection and comfort than their white counterparts.
-They assume that Black girls are more independent and know more about adult topics than white girls.
+A study released by Georgetown Law says that Black girls experience “adultification” as young as 5 years old.
+According to this report, adults view Black girls as less innocent and believe that they need “less nurturing, support, protection and comfort than their white counterparts,” as well as assume that Black girls “are more independent and know more about adult topics than white girls.”

 According to Rights4Girls, “a human rights organization dedicated to ending gender-based violence against young women and girls in the U.S,” out of every race, African-American girls represent 40% of human trafficking victims and comprise 59% of all prostitution arrests.
 Rights4Girls released a report stating that Black girls girls comprise 14% of the American population yet 33% of all girls detained after going through the the sexual-abuse-to-prison pipeline.

-Despite the fact that Black girls and women are disproportionately affected by these issues, we are often left out of the conversation surrounding human trafficking and sexual abuse.
-Black women and girls didn’t get a lot of news coverage, hashtags and school walkouts in their support when they shared their stories.
+Despite the fact that Black girls and women are disproportionately affected by these issues, we are often left out of the conversation surrounding human trafficking and sexual violence.
+Black women and girls didn’t get a lot of news coverage and school walkouts in their support when they shared their stories.
 Not only are Black women and girls being left out of the conversation, they are being criminalized for being survivors.
 Brown was tried as an adult and sentenced to life in prison for defending herself.
-Being intersectional in the fight against sexual violence and human trafficking can protect Black women like Cyntoia Brown from being targeted by America’s racially unjust criminal justice system.